Frequently Asked Questions

 Will I have Cell Service?

-Don't plan on it.
-Cell service in Alpine County is spotty, and much of the course will be out of range.
+The majority of the course will be out of range.
 EMS, HAM radio operators, SAG vehicles, and aid stations are placed throughout the course for your safety.
-Please don't hesitate to stop and ask questions or flag someone down if the need arises.

 How Long will the Roads be Closed?